 A FEW WORDS FROM TONY

-With that in mind, we continue to stress the importance for all members to take additional personal responsibility now that restrictions are being lifted.
-All we ask is that members strictly follow government guidelines, consider the potential impact on others and adhere to five simple steps:-
+Repetition alert!…… We ask again that members who are dinghy sailing to strictly follow government guidelines, consider the potential impact on others and adhere to five simple steps:-

 - Launch safe – when leaving the dinghy park and using the slipway, please ensure safe distancing guidelines apply at all times.
 Try to leave your trolley in the safest area and only stack when free space is no longer available.